Woodz: 2020–present: Return to solo activities

-Woodz's exclusive contract with Yuehua Entertainment expired on October 19, 2022, and he was revealed to have signed an exclusive contract with EDAM Entertainment on October 25.
-In February 2023, EDAM Entertainment released a teaser for the song "Abyss" from Woodz's fifth EP, Oo-Li.
-Another single from Oo-Li, "Drowning", reached number one on the Circle Digital Chart in May 2025, over two years after its release.
+Woodz's exclusive contract with Yuehua Entertainment expired on October 19, 2022, and he was revealed to have signed an exclusive contract with Edam Entertainment on October 25, becoming their first male artist.

+In February 2023, Edam Entertainment released a teaser for the song "Abyss" from Woodz's fifth EP, Oo-Li, which was released as a pre-release single on February 22.
+Oo-Li was released on April 26 with the lead single "Journey".
+In December 2023, Oo-Li was named 3rd Best K-pop Album of 2023 on Billboards Best 25 K-pop Albums of 2023.
+"Abyss" was named 12th best K-pop song of 2023 by Paste Magazine, and "Who Knows", another single from the album, was listed in Dazed's 50 Best K-pop Tracks of 2023.